The Stefan problem and free targets of optimal Brownian martingale transport: Preliminaries

 \subsection{Eulerian formulation}

 It is important for us to relate the Brownian motion with stopping time $\tau$, with its corresponding mass flow, which we call Eulerian flow; considering such Eulerian formulation and effectively using it to analyze optimal stopping times is one of the main innovations of \cite{PDE19}.
+An Eulerian flow is a pair of measures $(\eta, \rho)$ on $\R^d \times \R_{\ge 0}$ such that in the weak sense,